Active validation rules in the target org are a frequent cause of

 Once it's ready, you'll be able to view the comparison.
 (It'll open in a new tab.)

 Choose which rules you want to disable and then deploy your chosen changes just like a normal metadata deployment.
+(Note: these will not include manage package metadata triggers or validation rules.)

 Once you've finished your data deployment, you can re-enable the rules by rolling back the metadata deployment via the deployment history: